Susannnnnna/Qt-HabitFlowDiary/README.md

 ## Possible extensions
 - Synchronization with Firebase
-- Collect data from different users and train AI model
+- Collect data from different users and train an AI model
+- Authentication
-- OAuth
+- Uni tests